klibio/io.klib.helm/README.md

 1. Activate the Hyper-V hypervisor via the windows feature menu.
 2. Download and install Docker for Windows from [hub.docker.com] (you will need a Docker Hub account for that)
-3. Create a network switch which sahres the itnernet connection with the minikube-vm.
+3. Create a network switch which sahres the internet connection with the minikube-vm.

 ### kubectl